waku-org/js-waku/guides/relay-receive-send-messages.md

 }
 ```

-To encode and decode protobuf, you can use the [protons](https://www.npmjs.com/package/protons) package.
+To encode and decode protobuf payloads, you can use the [protons](https://www.npmjs.com/package/protons) package.

 ## Install protobuf library